Nationals vs. Blue Jays Player Props Betting Odds

 |1

-Check out the latest odds and place your bets on any of Kevin Gausman's player props with BetMGM.
+Check out the latest odds and place your bets on any of José Berríos' player props with BetMGM.

 Vladimir Guerrero Jr. Props